TGAMendis/Sample-Profile-Card-Design/README.md

-# sample-profile-card-design
+# Sample-Profile-Card-Design
-A Sample Profile Card Design
+A Sample Profile Card Design - refer to Codepen resource - https://shorturl.at/Fsmmm